-As knowledge in foot and ankle conditions progresses, physicians have realized that many people do not return to normal function after an ankle injury.
+As research in foot and ankle conditions progresses, physicians have realised that many patients do not return to normal function after an ankle injury.
 This has been termed chronic ankle dysfunction.

-There can be many possible causes, which can include:
+There can be many potential causes, which can include:

 - Improper rehabilitation

 - The development of ankle impingement from ligament injury

 Effective treatment for many of these underlying causes of chronic ankle dysfunction are available.
 Such conditions can frequently be addressed with keyhole or arthroscopic procedures which allow a quick recovery.